 Bay View Bash @ Kinnickinnic Avenue

 Bay View Bash is a bittersweet affair.
 The bitterness is brought by the stinging realization that festival season is almost over and yet another awful winter is on the way.
 We’re all going to die and there’s nothing anybody can do about it.
-Ugh.
-The sweetness comes with the fun festival finale that’s taken root in the heart of Kinnickinnic Avenue.
-By this point in the summer, you’ve likely seen many of the acts taking the three stages.
-But have you seen them while eating an elephant ear?
+But whatever: Bay View Bash is amazing, and Milwaukee Record is booking another stage this year.
+We can’t wait!

 Doors Open Milwaukee @ various locations

-For the past six years, Historic Milwaukee’s insanely popular Doors Open event has given the public behind-the-scenes access to hundreds of Milwaukee-area buildings.
+For nearly a decade, Historic Milwaukee’s incredibly popular Doors Open event has given the public behind-the-scenes access to hundreds of Milwaukee-area buildings.
 Theaters, churches, office buildings, museums, hotels, Milwaukee City Hall, and indoor rock climbing facilities have all been on past Doors Open itineraries.
-How popular is it?
-In 2016 alone, 31,600 attendees made 138,681 site visits to Milwaukee locations.

 Milwaukee Film Festival @ various locations

-For nearly a decade, the Milwaukee Film Festival has transformed Milwaukee from a drab, black-and-white wasteland into a dazzling, Technicolor utopia every fall.
-(You know, like in The Wizard Of Oz and that one part in Bon Jovi’s “Livin’ On A Prayer” video.)
-The 15-day extravaganza features hundreds of films lighting up the screens of the Landmark Oriental and Downer theaters, Fox-Bay Cinema Grill, and more.
-Look for crowd-pleasing features, all-too-timely social documentaries, plenty of local love, and fucked-up midnight screamers during the fest’s ninth year.
+Okay, the annual Milwaukee Film Festival doesn’t land in summer at all, but who cares?
+It’s still great.
+The 15-day extravaganza features hundreds of films lighting up the screens of the Oriental Theatre, Fox-Bay Cinema Grill, Times Cinema, and Avalon Theater.
+Look for crowd-pleasing features, all-too-timely social documentaries, plenty of local love, and messed-up midnight screamers.